Makorg123/Project1_MPG_Prediction/README.md

 ### Acknowledgments
 • The dataset used in this project is sourced from: https://archive.ics.uci.edu/ml/datasets/auto+mpg
-• The Random Forest algorithm is implemented using the scikit-learn library.
+• The Linear Regression algorithm is implemented using the scikit-learn library.
 • The Streamlit framework is used for creating the web application.

 ### Contact